How much would you spend on a coffee machine?

 Why is a Mastrena espresso machine so expensive?

 Mastrenas are industrial machines engineered to handle a massive amount of espresso grounds as quickly as possible while still maintaining beverage quality.
 For most of us, that’s not something we have to worry about.
-For a company like Starbucks that cranks out Frappuccinos almost non-stop, it is essential to their brand, and so they pay these exorbitant sums.
+For a company like Starbucks that cranks out Frappuccinos with java chips almost non-stop, it is essential to their brand, and so they pay these exorbitant sums.
 Being the global coffee-making giant that they are, they can afford it.

 Starbucks’ deal with Thermoplan AG